Skip to main content

 Nishant Thorat

-WS S3 buckets are among the most commonly used AWS resource.
+AWS S3 buckets are among the most commonly used AWS resource.
 At the same time, S3 buckets are most prone to misconfigurations.
-All major famous leaks generally have happened with S3 bucket misconfigurations.
+All major famous leaks have generally happened with S3 bucket misconfigurations.
 For this reason, the cloud teams continuously keep track of S3 bucket configurations.

-The AWS resource inventory is common way of keeping track of the AWS resources.
-The OSS projects such as CloudQuery, Steampipe and Scout Suite are used by many cloud teams for this purpose.
+The AWS resource inventory is a common way of keeping track of the AWS resources.
+The OSS projects such as CloudQuery, Steampipe, and Scout Suite are used by many cloud teams for this purpose.

 The AWS resources are either global or region-wise.
 Services such as IAM are completely global, while resources such as EC2 are regional.
 The S3 bucket is one weird creature with a global namespace, even spanning beyond the usual AWS account bubble.
 At the same time, S3 buckets are associated with regions.
 S3 buckets are created in a region.
 This is typically done to reduce latency, minimize costs, or address regulatory requirements.

 We collect the AWS resources information with AWS service APIs such as Describe/Get/List.
-S3 buckets are listed with list-buckets API.
-Since S3 buckets are regional specific we would call this API region-wise.
+S3 buckets are listed with the list-buckets API.
+Since S3 buckets are region-specific, we would call this API region-wise.
 And this is when we noticed one interesting discrepancy in S3 bucket creation time information.

 S3 Bucket CreationDate discrepancy